SubhankarChand/Video-Streaming-Using-Webcam-In-Flask-Web-Framework/README.md

 # Video Streaming Using Webcam in Flask Web Framework

-This project demonstrates how to implement real-time video streaming using a webcam within a Flask web application.
-It captures video frames from the user's webcam and streams them through a web interface in real time.
-This setup is built using Python, Flask, and OpenCV for capturing and encoding the video feed.
+This project demonstrates a simple and effective way to implement real-time video streaming using a webcam within a Flask web application.
+By leveraging Python, Flask, and OpenCV, the application captures video from your webcam and streams it directly through a web interface in real time.

 ## Features

-- **Real-time video streaming**: The webcam feed is streamed live in the browser using Flask and OpenCV.
+- **Real-time video streaming**: Live webcam feed streamed directly to a web browser using Flask.
-- **Efficient frame handling**: Frames are captured, encoded, and served with optimized performance.
+- **Optimized performance**: Efficient frame handling with OpenCV for smooth video output.
-- **Simple and lightweight**: This project provides a minimal, easy-to-understand implementation, ideal for beginners.
+- **Lightweight and simple**: Minimalistic code, ideal for beginners and easy to integrate with other projects.

 ## Prerequisites

-Before running the project, ensure you have the following installed:
+To run this project, ensure you have the following installed:

 - Python 3.x
 - Flask (`pip install flask`)